 - In all cases, ask whether the individual intends to file an application or is simply seeking information.
 If the inquiry is received other than by phone call or personal visit, call the person in order to ask this question.
 Document the response. - For inquiries by phone, letter, or email with an intention to file, set up an appointment date to take the application and send an application packet with cover form G-249.
 The packet should contain applicable supplemental application forms (AA-1d for employees, AA-17b for widows, AA-19a for children), G-251 Vocational Report for employees and widows, G-197 consent forms, and those forms required by each specific case to develop the medical and non-medical information needed to process the application.
-Assure inquirer of field office assistance in filling out the forms and gathering the information. - If someone comes to a field office personally wishing to file, take the application on the spot if scheduling permits.
+Assure inquirer of field office assistance in filling out the forms and gathering the information.
+Refer to the section below entitled, In Person Interviews for Disability Applicants under Special Review. - If someone comes to a field office personally wishing to file, take the application on the spot if scheduling permits.
 (Otherwise, set up an appointment to take the application and provide an application packet.)
-Do not tell the applicant to come back at a later date for the purpose of providing medical information. - For inquirers who do not wish to file, provide the requested information.
+Do not tell the applicant to come back at a later date for the purpose of providing medical information.
+Refer to the section below entitled, In Person Interviews for Disability Applicants under Special Review. - For inquirers who do not wish to file, provide the requested information.
 This may include booklets or an estimate.
 Inform the inquirer that when he does wish to file, he will need to contact the RRB at that time.
 Document the contact.